x38z/datasciencecoursera/README.md

 ##- 'test/y_test.txt': Test labels.

-The following files are available for the train and test data.
+## The following files are available for the train and test data.
 Their descriptions are equivalent.

 ##- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-## The script was processing observation files x_test and x_train and was merging them with subjects and activity subsets.
+### The script was processing observation files x_test and x_train and was merging them with subjects and activity subsets.
-## Avarages were calculated per each activity and each subject line.
+### Avareges (MEAN) were calculated per each activity and each subject line for each SRD and MEAN observation.